High-Flyers/hf-md-website/README.md

 ## Missing css in markdown

 Some features of markdown are not supported yet.
-You can notice it, when certain markdown element displatys just like normal 'div'.
+You can notice it, when certain markdown element displatys just like normal div.
-To add new css you need to find out to what 'html' component given 'md' component is translated to.
+To add new css you need to find out to what html component given md component is translated to.
-You can do this using 'inspect' tool in the browser.
+You can do this using inspect tool in the browser.
 Then edit file 'components/markdown-styles.module.css'.
-Edit it like normal 'css' file.
+Edit it like normal css file.
 You should use 'tailwindcss' expressions to add new features.

 ## Deployment

-The easiest way is to use 'Vercel'.
+The easiest way is to use Vercel.
 In this way every changed pushed to 'main' branch of the project will be updated.

 ## Running locally